RhysCAllen/MAG-pipeline-public/lab-report-summary.md

 (28.2 million reads before qc trimming; 24.2 million reads @ 100 bp after qc trimming).

-###### MODULE 3: Classification of Unassembled Reads by K-mer Sketch using Sourmash and BBduk
+###### MODULE 3: Classification of Unassembled Reads by K-mer Sketch using Sourmash and BBDuk
-Table of classifications provided by sourmash by kmer comparison to GBDB database. see file MAG-pipeline-public/output-files/peat_taxonomy_summary.csv
+Table of classifications provided by sourmash by kmer comparison to GenBank's representative genomes, k31, LCA database. see file MAG-pipeline-public/output-files/peat_taxonomy_summary.csv

 ###### MODULE 4: Visualizing Taxonomy of Unassembled Reads With Krona charts

+Classified reads were placed into taxonomy in Krona using GTDB taxonomy file.
 Unassembled reads are 91% unclassified at this point (smaller plot, right).
 The remaining 9% include Acidobacteria and Actinobacteria (large plot, left).
 Sourmash detected strains that were characterized in the 2018 study ("Palsa" strains), which is nice confirmation that the sourmash database used is up-to-date, and the pipeline is correctly identifying some of the reads in these samples.